tedorellana/learning/SAA-C03.md

 ## Amazon FSx for NetApp ONTAP ##
 Is when you need to move workloads running on NetApp or other NFS/SMB/iSCSI servers to AWS without modifying application code or how you manage data.
 Amazon FSx for NetApp ONTAP is a fully managed service that provides highly reliable, scalable, high-performing, and feature-rich file storage built on NetApp's popular ONTAP file system.

+## AWS Storage Gateway ##
+Connects on-premises environments with cloud storage through cached volumes, stored volumes and tape-based backup.
+SMB.
+AWS Storage Gateway Volume Gateway provides two configurations for connecting to iSCSI storage, namely, stored volumes and cached volumes.
+The stored volume configuration stores the entire data set on-premises and asynchronously backs up the data to AWS.
+The cached volume configuration stores recently accessed data on-premises, and the remaining data is stored in Amazon S3.

+## S3 Storage Lens ##
+Is a fully managed S3 storage analytics solution that provides a comprehensive view of object storage usage, activity trends, and recommendations to optimize costs.
+Storage Lens allows you to analyze object access patterns across all of your S3 buckets and generate detailed metrics and reports.

+## The x-amz-server-side-encryption header ##
+Is used to specify the encryption method that should be used to encrypt objects uploaded to an Amazon S3 bucket.
+By updating the bucket policy to deny if the PutObject does not have this header set, the solutions architect can ensure that all objects uploaded to the bucket are encrypted.